 In February 2021, the Company completed an initial public offering (IPO) in which the Company issued and sold 13,800,000 shares of common stock at a public offering price of \$16.00 per share, with an additional 2,070,000 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares.
 The aggregate proceeds received by the Company from the IPO was \$232.5 million after deducting underwriting discounts, commissions and offering expenses of approximately \$21.3 million.
-Upon the closing of the IPO, convertible preferred stock held by Baker Bros.
-Advisors LP, a related party, and its affiliates, were converted into 29,863,674 Series 1 convertible preferred stock.
-The remaining outstanding convertible preferred stock were converted into 7,555,432 shares of common stock.
+Upon the closing of the IPO, affiliated preferred shares with a carrying value of \$225.4 million were converted into 29,863,674 Series 1 convertible preferred stock.
+The remaining outstanding convertible preferred shares were converted into 7,555,432 shares of common stock.